k0sproject/k0s/docs/cloud-providers.md

 ## 1. Enable cloud provider support in kubelet

 Even when all components are built with providerless mode, you must be able to enable cloud provider mode for kubelet.
-To do this, run the workers with `--enable-cloud-provider=true`, to enable `--cloud-provider=external` on the kubelet process.
+To do this, run the workers with `--enable-cloud-provider=true`.

 ## 2. Deploy the cloud provider